How To Invest In Your Child’s Education

 As earlier mentioned, you can start a 529 plan either via an advisor.
 Or less costly, by investing directly with the plan’s sponsor.
 As states administer 529 plans.
 They generally turn over the daily operations to predominant financial services firms, like Fidelity, Vanguard or T. Rowe Price.

 Different from most mutual funds.
-529 Savings Plans generally do not need a minimum investment.
+Top 529 Plans generally do not need a hefty minimum investment.
 It can be started with a minimal investment such as $25.

-For future contributions, most plans also offer automatic investment plans.
+For future contributions, most of the best College 529 plans also offer automatic investment plans.
 That will withdraw the amount of money you select from your bank account on a monthly, quarterly, or semiannual basis.
 Then, invest the money in the plan.

 Automatic programs like these make investing nearly effortless.
 Which can be of great help for busy parents.
 All the best as you save for your child’s college education.
 Good luck!